Microscopic theory of spin Seebeck effect in antiferromagnets: Introduction

-At present, we have no theory explaining the whole of the above experimental results in an unified way.
-However, theoreticians have continuously studied SSE in antiferromagnets towards the thorough understanding.
-Rezende discusses that the sign of spin current in SSE of antiferromagents is opposite to that in the SSE of ferromagnets.
-The paper of Ref.~\cite{Reitz2020} explains the sign change observed in Ref.~\cite{Li2020a} by using the low-energy semi-classical theory for antiferromagnets and a phenomenological theory for bulk transport.
-The authors in Ref.~\cite{Yamamoto2021a} compute the spin current tunneling from an antiferromagnet to a metal based on the Ginzburg-Landau theory, assuming that on the interface, both ferromagnetic and antiferromagnetic spin moments in the antiferromagnet are independently coupled to conducting electrons in the metal.
-They then discuss the existence and disappearance of the sign change, by tuning the ratio of two couplings.
-In Ref.~\cite{Arakawa2022}, Arakawa computes the temperature dependence of thermal spin current conductivity in bulk antiferromagnets by applying the Green's function method with magnon interactions.
+At present, we have no theory explaining the whole of the above experimental results in a unified way.
+However, theoreticians have continuously studied the SSE in antiferromagnets to attain a thorough understanding.
+The authors in Ref.~\cite{Rezende2016a} indicates that the sign of the spin current in the SSE of antiferromagnets is opposite to that in the SSE of ferromagnets.
+Reference~\cite{Reitz2020} explains the sign change observed in Ref.~\cite{Li2020a} using a low-energy semi-classical theory for antiferromagnets and a phenomenological theory for bulk transport.
+The authors in Ref.~\cite{Yamamoto2021a} compute the spin current tunneling from an antiferromagnet to a metal based on the Ginzburg-Landau theory assuming that on the interface, both ferromagnetic and antiferromagnetic spin moments in the antiferromagnet are independently coupled to conducting electrons in the metal.
+They then analyze the existence and disappearance of the sign change by tuning the ratio of two couplings.
+In Ref.~\cite{Arakawa2022}, Arakawa computes the temperature dependence of thermal spin-current conductivity in bulk antiferromagnets by applying the Green's function method with magnon interactions.